 Repost – *Trigger warning – fiction alludes to sexual abuse/child abuse*

-My younger brother, Don and I sat next to each other on the couch in our parent’s living room.
+My younger brother, Jeff and I sat next to each other on the couch in our parent’s living room.
 It was their 55th wedding anniversary and the entire extended family had turned out for the casual BBQ party they had decided to throw themselves.
 People milled around, some catching up on the latest family news while others boasted about their fabulous accomplishments to make each other jealous.

 I had been all around the world but whenever I visited my childhood house, the only place I wanted to be was away from here.
 That’s when I longed for the safe confines of my own peaceful and comforting home.

 The entire gathering was ridiculously hypocritical seeing that our parent’s entire marriage had only been full of hateful tolerance instead of wedded bliss.
-Don and I had endured that charade our entire lives behind their closed doors and we knew their dirty secret.
+Jeff and I had endured that charade our entire lives behind their closed doors and we knew their dirty secret.

 “I blame you David.”